emibyte/little-agent/README.md

-# a little agent that can help you with your code
+a little agent that is probably not very helpful